Talebayyoub/TheXpert/README.md

 # TheXpert
-Emotion detection from voice recording
+Emotion detection from voice recording using VAM database